henrywang1/zlp-scheduler/README.md

 # zlp-scheduler

 This fork is created for demo purpose.
-The main repository could be find [here](https://github.com/tamu-zlp/zlp-scheduler).
+The main repository could be found [here](https://github.com/tamu-zlp/zlp-scheduler).

 ## Project Description